abdushakurob/edtry/README.md

 #### 2. Vectorization & Storage

 - Laravel receives the chunked content and forwards it to TogetherAI's embedding API
-- The API converts each text chunk into a vector embedding (numerical representation) using models hosted on TogetherAI
+- The API converts each text chunk into a vector embedding (numerical representation) using the embedding model (BAAI/bge-base-en-v1.5) hosted on TogetherAI
 - Embeddings are stored in Qdrant vector database along with metadata
 - The metadata enables filtering by course, lesson, and other attributes during retrieval